vernisaz/simhttp/README.md

 Just launch **simhttp**.
 Press 'q' for stop.
 (See a note in the [issues](https://github.com/vernisaz/simhttp/blob/master/issues.md))

-If you run _simhttp_ in a *SSH* session and want to keep it running after the session gets closed, then use - `"no terminal": true` property in the configuration and launch it with ending `&`.
+If you run _simhttp_ in a *SSH* session and want to keep it running after the session gets closed, then use - `"no terminal": true` property in the configuration file and launch it with ending `&`.
 The server will be less verbose in the case.

+> ./simhttp & disown

+Use `disown` to keep the server running if SSH session was disconnected.
 If you still want to see an occasional server output to the console, then run it using _nohup_ utility as (`"no terminal": false`):